MiguelCastillo/bit-bundler/README.md

 ### Bitbundler.dest(destination) : Function

 Static method to define where to write bundles to.
-This will handle writing bundle parts as well.
+This will handle writing bundle shards as well.
 This is exposed for convenience purposes in case you want to hand roll your own setup.
-Otherwise passing in `dest` to [bundle](#bitbundlerbundlefiles--promise) is the way to go because that is compatible with file watching functionality.
+Otherwise, passing in `dest` to [bundle](#bitbundlerbundlefiles--promise) is the way to go because that is compatible with file watching functionality.

 - **`destination`** { function | string | WritableStream } - `destination` can be a `string`, in which case the internal stream factory creates a file stream to write bundles to.
 If `destination` is a `function`, it is called.
 If the call returns a `string`, then the internal stream factory creates a file stream with it, otherwise the bundle writer expects a writable stream to be used.
 Use a `function` if you need to create custom streams to write bundles to.